 Statement of Problem

-Patients with hepatitis C virus (HCV) infection have been shown to have a significantly increased risk of end-stage liver disease, hepatocellular cancer (HCC), and death due to these two complications of HCV infection.
+Patients with viral hepatitis due to hepatitis B (HBV) and C (HCV) infection have been shown to have a significantly increased risk of end-stage liver disease, hepatocellular cancer (HCC), and death due to these two complications of infection.
 The incidence of hepatocellular cancer (HCC) is rising in many countries, including the United States.
-Cirrhosis due to hepatitis C (HCV) infection is a major driving force behind the increased incidence in the US.
+Cirrhosis due to hepatitis B (HBV) and hepatitis C (HCV) infection is a major driving force behind the increased incidence in the US.
+Non-alcoholic fatty liver disease (NAFLD) and its more severe form (non-alcoholic steatohepatitis, NASH) are also rising in incidence with NASH-induced cirrhosis becoming the most common cause of cirrhosis in the United States.
+All causes of cirrhosis lead to an increased risk of developing hepatocellular cancer (HCC).

 Surveillance for HCC involves determining who is at risk for the development of HCC and deciding how to screen, how frequently to screen, and what the process should be to follow up on abnormal results.